Recipe Scaling

 Large batch (4× or more)

-Scaling beyond 2× introduces significant challenges:
+Scaling beyond 2× introduces challenges that simple multiplication can't solve:

 - Equipment limits: Home ovens, pans, and mixers may not handle the volume